Perspective | The latest form of transphobia: Saying lesbians are going extinct

 Perhaps the most immediate source of today’s transphobic anxiety is a recent Gallup poll, which revealed that more Americans than ever identify as lesbian, gay, bisexual or transgender.
 While this increase would seem to provide grounds for celebration among LGBTQ advocates, some high-profile cisgender gay men and women don’t see it that way.
 On Twitter, for instance, journalist Glenn Greenwald attributed the rise in trans-identified individuals to a purported decrease in lesbian identification.
 The poll actually indicates a significantly higher percentage of Gen-Z lesbians (1.4 percent) than millennials (0.8 percent) or Gen-Xers (0.7 percent).
 But even the absence of corroborating data hasn’t stopped the panic, as writer Katie Herzog shows in her essay “Where Have All The Lesbians Gone?,” published on conservative gay pundit Andrew Sullivan’s Substack.
 Herzog draws a direct line from disappearing lesbian bars to the extinction of lesbians themselves, even as she admits that her evidence is far from conclusive: “There’s been no clear polling on the shift from ‘lesbian’ to ‘nonbinary,’ and so my sense that the lesbian is endangered is purely anecdotal.”
 In an identically titled essay in the Spectator, Sullivan alleges that “queer theory and peer pressure” are leading tomboys to transition rather than grow up as lesbians.

-As a lesbian researcher of tomboyism trained on queer theory, I find claims like these at once absurd and frightening.
+As a lesbian researcher of tomboyism trained in queer theory, I find claims like these at once absurd and frightening.
 Extinction anxieties have long fueled nationalist, fascist and white-supremacist movements and often beget eugenicist agendas.
 Indeed, tomboyism as we know it arose in concert with eugenics.
 Fears about potential White extinction in the United States proliferated in the second half of the 19th century amid emancipation and waves of immigration from Southern and Eastern Europe as well as Eastern Asia, as scholar Michelle Abate observes.
 Child-rearing manuals began advocating for exercise and comfortable clothing, instead of the restrictive and harmful corsets then common, as means of making White girls fit to produce healthy White offspring.
 The degree to which some girls embraced these empowering options, however, prompted a backlash associating tomboyism and homosexuality.

 Lesbians face daily adversity on political and cultural fronts, but attributing our fears to the growing trans population dangerously redirects attention from the institutions that actually harm us.
 Anti-trans groups are simply repurposing the rhetoric of extinction and contagion that drove 20th-century homophobia.
 Moral panics over the “threat” posed to children by gay men, for example, fed homophobic campaigns built on sensationalistic claims of a “gay agenda” to seduce boys into “the gay lifestyle.”
 The contemporary notion that lesbians are being “seduced” into transmasculinity similarly reflects a belief that individuals can think their way into trans identification and should therefore think their way out of it.
 In this view, that is, gender identity is “just a phase” — a dismissal every LGBTQ person is sadly familiar with.
 We’ve come full circle: The same bogus ideas that queers have spent decades fighting are now promulgated in our names, and sometimes from our mouths.